Purpose of the Processing

 The collection of the data is necessary for the report to be processed.

 The data subjects are the whistleblower and the individual implicated by the report.

-The personal data collected is exclusively sent to authorised individuals (the Ethics and Compliance Director responsible for the processing and the Group Ethics Officer) and to individuals that they select (local ethics officers, if any) to assist them with the investigation following receipt of the report.
+The personal data collected is exclusively sent to authorised individuals (the Ethics and Compliance Director responsible for the processing and the Group Ethics Officer) and to individuals that they select (local ethics officers, if any), or to individuals with internal authorisation (Legal Department, Human Resources Department), to assist them with the investigation following receipt of the report.
 The Internal Auditing Division can also be tasked with conducting additional investigations at the request of SUEZ.

 Transfers of Data Outside the EU

-Processing of reports submitted by whistleblowers located outside the European Union (from within or outside the Group) or reports regarding employees located outside the European Union may be transferred outside the European Union if these reports are processed by the Ethics and Compliance Division.
+Processing of reports handled by the Group’s Ethics and Compliance Division that are submitted by whistleblowers located outside the European Union (from within or outside the Group) or reports regarding employees located outside the European Union may be transferred outside the European Union for the sole purposes of processing them, provided appropriate safeguards are put in place.